Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports to use BioTUBE Desludging technology in order to remove the solid waste from POME before discharging it into water sources.
+The company also reports that it uses biotube desludging technology in order to remove the solid waste from POME before discharging it into water sources.

 This indicator is disabled as the company does not own refineries.